fsantanna-no/ce0-old/README.md

 ```
 var l: List = ...       -- `l` is the owner
-... length(&l) ...      -- `l` is borrowed on call and unborrowed on return
+... length(\l) ...      -- `l` is borrowed on call and unborrowed on return
 ... l ...               -- `l` is still the owner

-func length: (&List -> Int) {
+func length: (\List -> Int) {
-    ... -- use alias, which is destroyed on termination
+    ... -- use pointer, which is destroyed on termination
 }
 ```

-Rule 3 states that an alias cannot escape or survive outside the scope of its
+Rule 3 states that a pointer cannot escape or survive outside the scope of its
 owner:

 ```
-func f: () -> &List {
+func f: () -> \List {
     var l: List = ...       -- `l` is the owner
-    return &l               -- error: cannot return alias to deallocated value
+    return \l               -- error: cannot return pointer to deallocated value
 }
 ```

 ```
-var x: &List = ...          -- outer scope
+var x: \List = ...          -- outer scope
 {
     var l2: List = ...
-    set x = &l2             -- error: cannot hold reference from inner scope
+    set x = \l2             -- error: cannot hold pointer from inner scope
 }
 ... x ...                   -- use-after-free
 ```

-If surviving aliases were allowed, they would refer to deallocated values, resulting in a dangling reference (i.e, *use-after-free*).
+If surviving pointers were allowed, they would refer to deallocated values, resulting in a dangling reference (i.e, *use-after-free*).

-Rule 5 states that if there is an active alias to a value, then its ownership cannot be transferred:
+Rule 5 states that if there is an active pointer to a value, then its ownership cannot be transferred:

 ```
 var l: List = ...       -- owner
-var x: &List = &l       -- active alias
+var x: \List = \l       -- active pointer
-call g(l)               -- error: cannot transfer with active alias
+call g(l)               -- error: cannot transfer with active pointer
 ... x ...               -- use-after-free
 ```

-This rule prevents that a transfer eventually deallocates a value that is still reachable through an active alias (i.e, *use-after-free*).
+This rule prevents that a transfer eventually deallocates a value that is still reachable through an active pointer (i.e, *use-after-free*).

 <!--
 All dependencies of an assignment are tracked and all constructors are